 Willem de Kooning, the artist’s artist

-Unusually, de Kooning’s name is probably more widely known than his work, which has never enjoyed the long re-print life of many of the other artists in this list; but his impact amongst others in the Modern Art movement was significant and long lasting.
+Unusually, de Kooning’s name is probably more widely known than his work, which has never enjoyed the long re-print poster shop life of many of the other artists in this list; but his impact amongst others in the modern art movement was significant and long lasting.
 Born in 1904 in Rotterdam where he trained in fine arts, he made his way to America where he worked as a house painter before discovering the emerging jazz scene and the interesting abstract art styles it inspired.

 Gustav Klimt, the gold symbolist and inspiration to expressionists